-This is a topic that all of us need to be concerned about and not just drivers.
-America is overweight for eating way to much of the wrong foods.
-The concern for getting unfit drivers off the road is coming at us and it has already started.
-With more to come.
+This is a topic that all of us need to be concerned about - not just drivers.
+America is overweight from eating way too much of the wrong foods.
+Concern for getting unfit drivers off the road is coming at us, and has already started.

-I have collected articles about many drivers being taken off the road after many miles (millions) of accident free driving because they failed their DOT physical when they had one of the disqualifying factors for years.
+I have collected articles about many drivers being taken off the road after many miles (millions) of accident free driving because they failed their DOT physical after having had one of the disqualifying factors for years.
 Your medical card is taken away and you have now lost your job.
-But on the other hand I have an article about a driver who had his CDL taken away by the DOT but it was just fine letting him get/keep his pilots license and saying you are fit for flying.
+On the other hand, I have an article about a driver who had his CDL taken away by the DOT though it was just fine letting him get/keep his pilot's license saying that this person is fit for flying.
 You can be missing an arm and be qualified to drive with a prosthetic limb.
 You can even be a paraplegic and drive a big rig.

-This includes me and I have lost 20 pounds in the last year.
-I ate when my father died to get thru the grieving process and I also did not care about me and how I looked.
+This includes me, and I have lost 20 pounds in the last year.
+I ate when my father died to get through the grieving process, and I also did not care about myself and how I looked.
 I hid the weight well and could not believe I could weigh so much.
-April 2008, I had to take another DOT physical per new employers rules even tho I had plenty of time left on my current medical card.
-The weight put on my medical papers for my employer to see shocked me.
+April 2008, I had to take another DOT physical per new employer rules even though I had plenty of time left on my current medical card.
+The weight shown on my medical papers for my employer to see shocked me.
 It was a nasty number.
 I had been working on losing and toning up before this, but it was not enough to lower the number as much as I preferred.
-I was SKINNY while being an OTR driver so this was not right.
+I was SKINNY while being an OTR driver, so this was not right.

-Here are a few choices of good things to eat and havein the truck/car/at work.
+Here are a few choices for good things to eat and have in the truck/car/at work:

-Oranges, peaches,plums, grapes, strawberries, cucumbers, celery, apples,air popped popcorn,peanut butter, fruit smoothies, sunflower seeeds, olives, herbal tea, water, non-fat yogurt, frozen yogurt.
-I go thru a lot of canned mandarin oranges--in the truck and at home.
-For your meals, eat in moderation and make the better choice of grilled verses fried for your meats.
+Oranges, peaches, plums, grapes, strawberries, cucumbers, celery, apples, air popped popcorn, peanut butter, fruit smoothies, sunflower seeds, olives, herbal tea, water, non-fat yogurt, frozen yogurt.
+I go through a lot of canned mandarin oranges, both in the truck and at home.
+For your meals, eat in moderation and make the better choice of grilled versus fried for your meats.

-It is not going to be easy to accomplish this weight loss as quickly as it went on.
-Together WE can do it and get fit and healthy and be ready for our next physical and maybe even your employers new rules being implemented.
-And this still includes me.
-Iwant to get back to my weight I had in 2004.
+It is not going to be easy to accomplish weight loss as quickly as the weight went on.
+Together, WE can get fit and healthy, be ready for our next physical, and maybe even be ready for our employers' new rules that are being implemented.
+I want to get back to the weight I had in 2004.
 No, I am not going to tell what that was.
-I will tell you I will achieve that goal and will be here to motivate you and cheer you on your results.
+I will tell you that I will achieve that goal, and will be here to motivate you and cheer you on in your results.
 So come on over to the trucking forum where this will take place.